 Beyond the variances of licenses and accreditations, aspects of handling and processing vary from bank to bank, which can cause worry for some.
 Reports have shown vast disparities among public banks with factors like transit time, storage temperature, and the quality of units collected, which can result in viability issues.
 The lack of uniform quality management systems among domestic and international public banks can be a point of concern among many families.

 Banking with a private bank such as Cryo-Cell International provides families with the added benefit of such assurances.
 Private banks do not need FACT accreditation.
 However, Cryo-Cell International voluntarily adheres to the high-quality standards necessary for accreditation by the Foundation for the Accreditation of Cellular Therapy (FACT) and was awarded accreditation in 2014.
-Cryo-Cell is among the most highly accredited private cord blood banks; also earning ISO 13485 and AABB accreditation.
+Cryo-Cell is among the most highly accredited private cord blood banks; also earning AABB accreditation.

 Cryo-Cell International offers exclusive processing technology to increase stem cell viability, offers an advanced collection kit to increase stem cell yield and to deliver optimal transit conditions, as well as processes and stores specimens at one location.
 Families are provided with a post-processing notification once a specimen has been tested and they have the security of knowing exactly where and how their specimen is stored.
 Whereas private banks do not need to disclose the viability rate of their specimens, Cryo-Cell International has a 100% viability rate for specimens in therapeutic use.
 Read more about the many other benefits of banking privately with Cryo-Cell.